maxdiluca/massimilianodiluca/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Associate Professor of Virtual Reality and Human Perception
+role: Associate Professor in Psychology and Computer Science

 # Organizations/Affiliations to show in About widget
 organizations: